Taiju Shiratori: Rizin KICK tournament

-Shiratori took part in the 2021 Rizin KICK tournament, held during the Rizin 29 – Osaka event event on June 27, 2021.
+Shiratori took part in the 2021 Rizin KICK tournament, held during the Rizin 29 – Osaka event on June 27, 2021.
 He was scheduled to fight Ryo Takahashi in the semifinals, while the other semifinal bout was contested by Koji and Genji Umeno.
 The event was originally scheduled for May 23, before being postponed due to the COVID-19 restrictions.
 Shiratori made quick work of Takahashi, knocking him down twice in the first round, with the referee stopping the fight following the second knockdown.

 Advancing to the tournament finals, Shiratori met Koji.
 He won the fight by unanimous decision, with two of the judges scoring the fight 30-27 for him, while the third judge scored it 30–25 in his favor.
 Aside from winning the tournament title, Shiratori was also given ¥5,000,000 in prize money.
 During the post-fight interview, Shiratori stated his desire to fight Tenshin Nasukawa.